 Buddhism

-Compared to Shintoism, Buddhism is more supermundane, and some of its kamons have links to Zen Buddhism, such as the five-ring pagoda and the character for “Mu” (nothingness).
+Compared to Shintoism, Buddhism is more supermundane, and some of its Kamons have links to Zen Buddhism, such as the five-ring pagoda and the character for “Mu” (nothingness).

 Some family crests are relatively worldly.
 Some motifs like the Rinpou (whee-shaped treasure), shattering all obstacles, and the tin cane, which monks carry to punish evil beasts and poisonous snakes.